NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 ---
-title: "markingMode:none"
+title: "Optimizing Performance Using markingMode: none"
-description: "Things to consider when using markingMode:none in your NativeScript mobile app"
+description: "How to enable markingMode:none in your NativeScript mobile app and test for potential problems"
 position: 4
 slug: marking-mode-none
 ---

 > **WARNING**:  Use caution when enabling this option and make sure to thoroughly test your apps with different memory constrains and devices!
 In this mode NativeScript does not take care of the lifetime of Java instances and unexpected and unpredictable crashes can occur due to Java instances being prematurely collected.
 The errors generated in such cases look like this:
-`Error: com.tns.NativeScriptException: Attempt to use cleared object reference id=<some-object-id-number>`
+`Error: com.tns.NativeScriptException: Attempt to use cleared object reference id=<some-object-id-number>` ... or like:

-# Introduction
+`The JavaScript instance no longer has available Java instance counterpart`

+# Optimizing Performance Using markingMode: none

 Starting with NativeScript 3.2, a new (experimental at the time) feature was added to the Android runtime called `markingMode`.
 Its purpose is to speed up garbage collection in the V8 engine.
 In some cases, a GC pass could take from 0.5 to 1 second and since it runs on the main UI thread, the user would experience a frozen app until GC is done.
 Setting “markingMode” to “none” will speed up the garbage collection greatly, so it would be less noticeable (if at all) to the app user.
-The downside of this approach is that some JavaScript objects could be collected while they are still in use.
-This could happen when JavaScript objects are referenced only from native code and in the eyes of the V8 GC no JS object holds reference to them.
+The downside of this approach is that some objects could be collected while their counterparts (in V8 or Android) are still in use.
+Such case is when JavaScript objects are referenced only from native code and in the eyes of the V8 GC no JS object holds reference to them.
 In other words – the objects are no longer “marked” as used and the V8 GC might collect them too early.

 The code inside `tns-core-modules` and all plugins published by the NativeScript Team (since version 5.1.0) are written in such a way, that it does not depend on the scope to keep those Java instances alive.
 This makes apps using these plugins fully compatible with the much more performant `markingMode: "none"` option.

-## Benefits and drawbacks of setting markingMode to none
+## Benefits and drawbacks of using markingMode: none

 The biggest benefit of setting `markingMode` to `none` is a more responsive app – an app that does not slow down if you use it for an extended amount of time.
 The main drawbacks are: